zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 Java HotSpot(TM) Client VM (build 25.121-b13, mixed mode, sharing)
 ```

-- If JDK/**Java version 1.8** is not installed,  you will need to download a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from the Oracle Technology Network website, and install.
+- If JDK/**Java version 1.8** is not installed,  you will need to download a [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from the Oracle Technology Network website, and install.

 ## Download and Install Eclipse

 ### **Step x**: Download Eclipse

-***Note***: Even if you already have Eclipse installed, you will still want to install and use the version documented below, for this version of Eclipse contains the ***Oracle Enterprise Pack for Eclipse***, which will be used during the workshop.
+***Note***: Even if you already have Eclipse installed, you need to install and use the version documented below.
+This version of Eclipse contains the ***Oracle Enterprise Pack for Eclipse***, which will be used during the workshop.

 - Go to the [Eclipse](http://www.oracle.com/technetwork/developer-tools/eclipse/downloads/index.html) installation website